Hiring out horses

 This file may not be suitable for users of assistive technology.

-Or you can email your application to licensing@stockport.gov.uk.
+You can submit your application via email to licensing@stockport.gov.uk.

 The inspection